 Race Flags

 Three minutes before the start, the three-minute horn is sounded and the green flag is raised.
-One minute before the start the white flag is raised and is dropped when the clock hits zero indicating the start of the race.
+One minute before the start the white flag is raised and is replaced by Green when the clock hits zero indicating the start of the race.
 If any boat starts before the official start they are disqualified or penalized.
 The white flag is also raised to indicate the last lap.
 As each boat finishes, a checkered flag is raised.